teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 ## UI Design Patent Examples

 Design patents can protect user interface icons, layouts, fonts, UI controls, transitions and a variety of  animations, swipes and gestures.
-Check out the examples below.
-I picked these images as teaching examples, not because they are particularly brilliant designs or even valid patents.
-They are just examples of how companies are using design patents to protect their UI.
+These UI design patents can be particularly important. "[As far as the customer is concerned, the interface *is* the product](http://en.wikipedia.org/wiki/Jef_Raskin)", and owning a unique user interface can provide significant market power.
+The UI Design patent examples below simply demonstrate how companies are using design patents to protect their UI elements.
+They are not necessarily examples of great design.

 **Basics**.
 The Patent Office likes to call UI design patents "Generated Images" (short for computer-generated images).
 The Patent Office also has a strange requirement that UI design patents need to be shown within a computer screen or some similar physical context.